 Factors To Consider

-One of the most common tips I’ve seen online is that if you’ve delivered a child vaginally, then you should get the small size and if you haven’t, then you need to get the large one.
+One of the most common tips I’ve seen online is that if you’ve delivered a child vaginally, then you should get the large size and if you haven’t, then you need to get the small one.
 BUT… I don’t really subscribe to that.
 For example, I’ve already had a child and yet I do use smaller cups.
 The different brands vary so much in terms of length, width, resistance, and volume that I just don’t think that is the main thing to consider.
 To me, cervix height and flow are really the top 2 factors to consider.

 It’s best to check your cervix height during your period because it tends to sit a little lower then.
 To do this, insert your index finger into your vaginal canal until you can feel a structure that sort of has the same consistency as the tip of your nose.
 It kind of feels like a tube extending towards the vaginal opening.
 Trust me, you can’t miss it.